andrienad/andrienad/README.md

 - 👋 Hi, I’m @andrienad
 - 👀 I’m interested in 3D-Printing & Robotics
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on - Geez.
+Wait until I gain more experience (Current Level 1)
 - 📫 You can reach me at Twitter: @andrine_ad or Email: asbinandrien.blogger@gmail.com

 <!---